jasiuk/hello-world/README.md

 Learning the basics of GitHub.
 - Learned how to create a new repository
 - Learned how to create a new branch
-- Testing how editing merged branch works
+- Learned how to edit a merged branch